-Melissa Hung, program manager, is a writer, editor, curator, and educator.
+Melissa Hung, program manager (on leave), is a writer, editor, curator, and educator.
 Prior to joining WritersCorps, she worked as a journalist, writing stories about people, social issues, and criminal justice.
 In 2002, she co-founded Hyphen, an award-winning magazine about Asian American culture, and led the publication for more than five years as its editor in chief.
 She also founded a film festival in her hometown of Houston, which she continues to curate.
 Melissa is a graduate of Northwestern University’s creative writing and journalism programs, and is a speaker and panelist on the topics of independent media and literary arts education.